 The procedure takes around 15 minutes

-You may feel some discomfort after the procedure, but you should be able to drive shortly afterwards
+You may feel some discomfort after the procedure, but you should be able to drive shortly afterwards.
+You should however, have alternative transport arrangements in place if required.

 Please always remember to ask Mr Parker at your consultation reference any specific recovery queries relating to your job or lifestyle.